-- Be a partner of the American Heart Association (partner account number required to complete award application).
+- Be a member of the American Heart Association (member account number required to complete award application).

-- The senior author must be a partner of the Council on Arteriosclerosis, Thrombosis and Vascular Biology.
+- The senior author must be a member of the Council on Arteriosclerosis, Thrombosis and Vascular Biology.

 - Be a junior female investigator in training in 1 or more ATVB fields at the time of application (graduate student or postdoctoral fellow, with no more than 5 consecutive years as a postdoctoral fellow).

 - Achieve a rating among the top 5 abstracts, fitting the criteria presented above.

 - Be the first author of the submitted abstract, which must not be published before the Vascular Discovery Scientific Sessions.
 Abstract must meet the annual conference criteria and be selected for presentation.

 - Be present at the Vascular Discovery Scientific Sessions in Chicago, Ill. to qualify for this award.

 - Applicant may apply for more than one award, however, a different abstract must be submitted for each award application, and the applicant will only be eligible to be a finalist for one award.